 The purpose of this manual is to provide useful information on IriTech’s family of embedded camera systems.
 It includes an overview of the software development kit, its functionality, component terminology, and useful tips on how to begin programming your own application.
 For details of application programming interfaces, please see the corresponding API Reference Manual.
 Information about hardware specifications can be found in the Hardware Developer’s Manuals for a specific device.

-IriShield Overview
+IriEnvoy-MK Overview